rraciti97/portfolio/Work/README.md

 ---

 ## 👉 More of it pt.1
-Some more fancy works in PDF, Excelm, or PPT to show data in a glance:
+Some more fancy works in PDF, Excel, or PPT to show data in a glance:

 ![Performances](./Dashboard%203.png)

 ## 👉 More of it pt.2
-Some more fancy works in PDF, Excelm, or PPT to show data in a glance:
+Some more fancy works in PDF, Excel, or PPT to show data in a glance:

 ![Performances](./Dashboard%204.png)